pablo179/api-express-boilerplate/README.md

 # Express app bolierplate

-This is a bolierplate to create a new express app
+This is a bolierplate to create a new express app, this template does not contain any database connection solution instead we use axios request to hasura

-## Start
+## Installation

 Set the environment variables: